-3.2.
-Association and disassociation/disappearance of nodes
+Association and disassociation/disappearance of nodes 3.2.

 After the initialization phase and possibly some operational time, new nodes may be injected into the network as well as existing nodes removed from the network.
-The former may be because a removed node is replaced, denser readings/actuations are needed or the protocol reports connectivity problems.
-The latter might be because a node's battery is depleted, the node is removed for maintenance, the node is stolen or accidentally destroyed, etc. Differentiation should be made between node disassociation, where the node has enough time to inform the network about its removal, and disappearance, where the node simply disappears without prior notification.
+The former might be because a removed node is replaced or denser readings/actuations are needed or routing protocols report connectivity problems.
+The latter might be because a node's battery is depleted, the node is removed for maintenance, the node is stolen or accidentally destroyed, etc. Differentiation should be made between node disappearance, where the node disappears without prior notification, and user or node-initiated disassociation ("phased-out"), where the node has enough time to inform the network about its removal.

-The protocol hence ought to support the pinpointing of problematic routing areas as well as an organization of the network which facilitates reconfiguration in the case of association and disassociation/disappearance of nodes at lowest possible energy and delay.
-The latter may include the change of hierarchies, routing paths, schedules, etc. Furthermore, to inform the access point(s) of the node's arrival and association with the network, unicast and multicast should be supported.
-To inform freshly associated nodes about schedules, roles, etc, unicast ought to be supported.
+The protocol(s) hence ought to support the pinpointing of problematic routing areas as well as an organization of the network which facilitates reconfiguration in the case of association and disassociation/disappearance of nodes at lowest possible energy and delay.
+The latter may include the change of hierarchies, routing paths, packet forwarding schedules, etc. Furthermore, to inform the access point(s) of the node's arrival and association with the network as well as freshly associated nodes about packet forwarding schedules, roles, etc, appropriate (link state) updating mechanisms ought to be supported.

-3.3.
-Regular measurement reporting
+Regular measurement reporting 3.3.